-Your new Windows version doesn’t support DOS applications anymore.
+Your (new) Windows PC doesn’t support DOS applications anymore.

 Previous Windows 32-bit versions included NTVDM, facilitating DOS programs to run.
-Windows (10) 64-bit is now the norm: Starting a DOS program will only display a popup it can’t run…
+Windows (10/11) 64-bit is now the norm: Starting a DOS program will display a popup it can’t run:

 “To find a version for your PC, check with the software publisher.”

 First option was to install a virtual Windows 32-bit system.
-The setup can be daunting, to 'only' run that DOS application, its use overkill and cumbersome.
+The setup can be daunting.
+To 'only' run that DOS application, its actual use overkill and cumbersome.

-vDos lets you conveniently run DOS applications by emulating an extended DOS PC in a window. vDos itself runs on Windows 7 or later, 32 and 64-bit.
-It will be the only adequate solution for using serious DOS programs.
+vDos lets you conveniently run DOS applications by emulating an extended DOS PC in a window.
+Not in a nostalgic manner, as once in DOS/NTVDM, but adapted/optimized for modern Windows. vDos itself runs on Windows 7 or later, 32 and 64-bit.
+It will be the most adequate solution for using productive DOS programs.

-If you don't still use (rely on) a DOS application, but want to play/experiment with DOS, its command prompt, programs or games: Forget about vDos, it is not meant for you!
+If you however don't still use an essential DOS application, but want to play/experiment with DOS.
+Its command prompt, programs or games: Forget about vDos, it is not meant for you!

-DOS applications start instantaneously in a scalable window and crisp TTF font (in text mode).
-Actually delayed until the application is ready for input, so you don’t get a black DOS screen echoing startup commands.
+DOS apps start almost instantly in a scalable window and crisp TTF font (in text mode).
+Actually delayed (the almost) until it is ready for input, so no 'intro' of DOS startup commands.
+Just popping up the DOS app.

-No-nonsense, focuses on serious end-user programs, setup yours easily.
-No tricky configuration to load drivers, set file handles, keyboard layout, language character set…
+Mature and no-nonsense, focuses exclusively on serious end-user programs, setup yours easily.
+No complex configuration to load drivers, set file handles, keyboard layout, language character set…

 Run multiple DOS applications (simultaneously), if needed with their own specific configuration.
 No conflicts with eventual Windows NTVDM instances running alongside (like in a mixed network).